deokudev/speedetail-homepage/src/app/start-guide/issue-driven-note-taking/page.md

 Here, developers track bug reports, performance issues, feature requests, and roadmap discussions.
 When working on your project, you'll likely encounter similar challenges, ideas, or questions.
-Inkdrop encourages you to create one note for each of these instances.
+Speedetail encourages you to create one note for each of these instances.
 For a bug, start a new note; for a fresh idea, another note.
 For example, please take a look at the following screenshot:

 ![Example notes](/images/issue-driven-note-taking_example-notes.png)

-These are my personal notes for developing Inkdrop, where I take notes for each issue.
+These are my personal notes for developing Speedetail, where I take notes for each issue.
 Do not hesitate to hit the **Create Note** {% icon name="pencil-write" /%} button and start writing down your issues.
 Each note can be short and incomplete.